Pandemic Makes Evident 'Grotesque' Gender Inequality In Household Work

 What we started doing is thinking about, OK, what is the bucket of work that needs to get done?
 What are the standards we can both agree on?
 And how do we make it into a system so that I don't have to keep nagging?
 (Which I didn't want to do, and he didn't want to feel henpecked.) ...

 And so it was sort of through trial and error.
 We've tried little experiments.
 We would talk about it.
-We had to create a space that was more of a neutral zone where I wasn't always accusing him and feeling angry, and he wasn't always feeling like I didn't appreciate what he did do, because men do do work.
+We had to create a space that was more of a neutral zone, where I wasn't always accusing him and feeling angry and he wasn't always feeling like I didn't appreciate what he did do, because men do do work.
 They tend to do kind of the bigger one-offs.
 They'll take the car to get it inspected, whereas the women — this is what all the time-diary data shows — they do a lot of the day-to-day, time-intense tasks which feel very heavy, really kind of pollute your mind.
 [My husband] needed to see that I was doing a lot of that work, and we started to share more fairly.

 On how to start a conversation with your partner about gender equity in the household